odaridavid/WeatherUpdates/README.md

 **Testing**

-The data layer is unit tested by mocking out external dependencies and the ui layer on the viewmodels, an integration test is written that makes use of fake,so as to mimic the real scenario as much as possible over using mocks, which would also turn it to a unit test.
+The data layer is unit tested by mocking out external dependencies i.e The Api Service Interface The ui layer on the viewmodels, has a mix of unit and integration test with the repository being the real one but with swapped dependencies.
+There are no instrumented or connected tests for now but would be nice for an end to end testing approach.

 # Technologies 🔨